-Now it’s time to take the next step in your writing career and learn how to publish your book to share your story with readers all around the world.
+Now it’s time to take the next step in your writing career and learn how to publish a book to share your story with readers all around the world.

 Warning: Reading this post could make you a bestselling author.